 It’s always better to use omnichannel apps that let you manage several marketing channels within one app.
-You can use an app like Flashy for email marketing, popups, SMS, and automation or an app like OctaneAI for SMS, chatbots, and interactive quizzes.
+You can use an app like Flashy for email marketing, popups, SMS, and an app like OctaneAI for SMS, chatbots, and interactive quizzes.

 Improve your conversion rate